koooee/BigDataR_Examples/README.md

 Objective
 =========
-Define what it is the example is trying to solve and why it is important.
+Define what the example is trying to solve and why it is important.

 Solution
 ========
-Define How it aims to solve the problem.
-Consider inputs to an example, Why do we need them?
+Define how it aims to solve the objective.
+Consider inputs and parameters to an example, Why do we need them?
 What do they do?
+How do they change the output?

 Value
 =====
-With any example there is an outcome.
+Why is the solution valueable?
 How do I interpret it?
 What can I do with it?
-Why is it valueable?